AriFordsham/GHCWiki/sebastian-and-simon.md

       - Unsatisfying story around Newtype pattern matches (they are not strict)
       - Long distance info
       - (And all other stuff that was solved as part of GADTs MTM, like type info)
-    - Our solution
+    - Our approach
-      - (GADTs MTM does this by first introducing the concepts intuitively by way of examples, and then giving the formalism in the next chapter.
-Maybe we should do that, too?)
-      - Make a Figure 1
-      - Desugaring of source syntax pattern matching to simple guard tree language
+      - Introduce Syntax and informally introduce how algorithm works by way of examples
+        - "Figure 1": Show how values flow through the clause tree
+        - Explain why redundancy can't be decided locally (so C and D are no longer direct outputs) and we have to return an annotated tree
+      - Explain the formalism
+        - (Desugaring to clause trees?
+Maybe just assume as given)
         - Pattern-match checking as a function on guard trees, producing uncovered patterns and clause tree annotated with redundancy info
         - Constraint solving/generating inhabitants
     - Possible extensions:
       - Long distance info
+      - EmptyCase
       - CoreMap/semantic equality (Just add additional constraint and widen domain of \rep{\Phi})
       - Pattern synonyms + COMPLETE pragmas
       - (Overloaded) literals
       - Newtypes through coercions
       - Maybe regard type info as an extension, too?
+      - Maybe regard Laziness as an extension, too?
+Or maybe regard strictness as an extension and show what can be omitted
+        - Without it, A returning an annotated tree seems pointless, it could just return the redundant RHSs directly.
+        - Otherwise, it's just handling of bang patterns, (non-)bot constraints and the additional rule in the inhabitance test
     - Implementation
       - Interleaving U and A, skip Delta and add to nabla directly, so that we share work for checking the incoming nabla
       - Throttling for graceful degradation (needs DNF of nablas from previous hack, otherwise actual complexity not easily predictable), argue for soundness